 How do I know when my desire for love has changed into a need for love?
 An excellent question!
 Let’s start with anger.
 Anger is the quickest and easiest way to discern if your craving for love has jumped from a desire to need.

-Remember, it is not necessarily wrong to desire something, but when a desire goes bad, you’re in trouble.
-One of the ways you will know if your desire has gone wrong is when you get sinfully angry if you don’t get what you desire.
+It is not necessarily wrong to desire something, but when a desire goes wrong, you’re in trouble.
+One of the ways you will know if your passion has gone wrong is when you get sinfully angry if you don’t get what you desire.

 This concept applies to any desire you may have.
 Let me illustrate how a desire goes bad by using this formulaic teaching from Paul Tripp: